 Critical dependency on financial market infrastructure that is itself undergoing structural transformation.
 FinTechs built on top of infrastructure that is moving from one architectural paradigm to another inherit the transition risk without the governance tools to manage it.

 Inclusive access is not a product design challenge.
 It is a structural one.
 Payment infrastructure access, regulatory design for financial inclusion, and the governance gap between institutional FinTech and retail deployment determine whether financial products reach underserved populations at scale.
-HRB addresses this structural layer - not the product, not the channel, but the conditions that make reach possible.

 The same regulatory and infrastructure decisions that determine institutional FinTech success also determine retail market reach.
-A compliance architecture that is too complex for retail onboarding, a capital structure that demands institutional minimum thresholds, or a settlement layer without low-cost access rails - each creates a structural ceiling on who the product can serve.
+A compliance architecture too complex for retail onboarding, a capital structure that demands institutional minimum thresholds, or a settlement layer without low-cost access rails each creates a structural ceiling on who the product can serve.

 Analysis of low-cost payment rail architecture and the regulatory conditions that enable or obstruct retail access in emerging and frontier markets.